 My experience with the Wisdom community has led me to hope that Quakers will begin to see the value of chanting as a spiritual practice that can actually deepen and enhance our experience of silent worship.
 I would look forward to leading more Quakers in this practice in the years to come.
 And of course, this is open-source Wisdom, available to all!

 “Paulette’s chants are creating a whole new musical and spiritual art form, introducing mainstream Christian contemplatives to the pearls of transformative wisdom waiting to be discovered in the Quaker mystical tradition, and introducing many Quakers to these treasures as well!
 This new album adds fifteen new chants to the repertoire and two talented instrumentalists to the mix.
 The results are lively, inspiring, moving and deeply practical, all at once.
 Concepts as subtle and challenging as surrender, inner stillness and compassionate action come powerfully alive through these mystical chants!”

-—Cynthia Bourgeault, Episcopal priest and author, The Heart of Centering Prayer: Nondual Christianity in Theory and Practice, and Eye of the Heart: A Spiritual Journey into the Imaginal Realm.
+—Cynthia Bourgeault, Episcopal priest and author, Singing the Psalms: How to Chant in the Christian Contemplative Tradition, The Heart of Centering Prayer: Nondual Christianity in Theory and Practice, and Eye of the Heart: A Spiritual Journey into the Imaginal Realm.

 “What a treasure these are! … The passages [Paulette] has chosen represent timeless wisdom that all, regardless of denomination, will find inspiring.
 I now frequently find them coming to mind on my morning prayer walks, which are richer for them.”